rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 replace a `SubstRef` with another list of types.

 [Here is an example of actually using `subst` in the compiler][substex].
-The exact details are not too important, but in this piece of code, we happen to be converting from the `hir::Ty` to a real `ty::Ty`.
+The exact details are not too important, but in this piece of code, we happen to be converting from the `rustc_hir::Ty` to a real `ty::Ty`.
 You can see that we first get some substitutions (`substs`).
 Then we call `type_of` to get a type and call `ty.subst(substs)` to get a new version of `ty` with the substitutions made.